Lobster Pasta with Cream Sauce

 Instructions

-4. Mince the garlic and shallot, and finely chop the fresh tarragon.
-Zest your lemon and slice the cherry tomatoes in half.
+2. Mince the garlic, shallot, and tarragon.
+Zest the lemon and slice the cherry tomatoes in half lengthwise.

-5. Bring a large pot of salted water to a boil and cook the pasta until just al dente.
-Drain and reserve a cup of the pasta water, just in case.
+3. Bring a large pot of salted water to a boil and cook the pasta until al dente.
+Drain, but save about a cup of pasta water in case you need it for the sauce.

-8. Add the uncooked lobster meat, minced tarragon, and heavy cream.
-Cook until the lobster meat is just cooked through.
+6. Add the chopped lobster meat, tarragon, and heavy cream to the skillet.
+Sauté until the lobster is just cooked through and tender.

-9. If you're using dried pasta instead of fresh, reduce the cream by half and add more if needed later.
+7. If you're using boxed pasta instead of fresh, cut the cream amount in half and add more only if needed to reach your desired consistency.

-10. Stir in the butter and lemon zest and let everything simmer gently on low heat.
+8. Stir in the butter and lemon zest, and let everything simmer gently.

 Notes